dhui808/azure-ai-certifications/ai-900/README.md

 ## Fundamental principles of machine learning on Azure
 Maching Learning: creat a model to predict unknown values
 Features: the inputs to a machine‑learning model
 Labels: the output the model is trying to predict
+Training data set and validation dataset

 Azure Automated ML: build and deploy ML models
 * Classification (e.g., fraud detection, churn prediction): predict a category or class